 It is always astounding to me what one person can accomplish when they are focused on a clear target.
 And this is no truer than with money.

-An important aspect of financial self care is to nurture your long term vision.
-Know what you are striving for so that you can build a plan to get there and execute the steps of that plan.
-Good money habits can be challenging to stick with.
-That goes double for when you have no clear aim.
+Good financial habits can be challenging to stick with.
+And it gets even harder when you don’t have a clear aim.
 Take time to develop and clarify your “why,” and you’ll be able to build much more reliable motivation to take yourself to new places with your money.

 And hey, it’s okay to update your goals from time to time to keep things in sync with where you are now and where you want to go next.